runtimeverification/ercx-tokens/README.md

 ~~~

 > **Note:**
-> 1. You can replace the ERC standard "20" to other ERC standard that we support if you wish to run other ERC test suite for the provided address.
+> 1. If you wish to run other ERC test suite for the provided address, you can replace the ERC standard "20" with another ERC standard that we support.
-> 2. For ERC-20 test suite, you can choose to launch the "Heavy" version of the test suite by replacing "Light" in `ERC20PostDeploymentLightTest` with `Heavy`.
+> 2. For the ERC20 test suite, you can choose to launch the "Heavy" version of the test suite by replacing "Light" in `ERC20PostDeploymentLightTest` with `Heavy`.
-As for non-ERC20 test suites, only the "Light" versions of the test suites are available.
+As for non-ERC20 test suites, only the "Light" versions of these test suites are available.
 Thus, you can remove the word "Light" completely, e.g., `ERC4626PostDeploymentTest`.
-> 3. You can ignore the results of `testFail_` where `_` can be either `Name`, `Symbol` or `Decimals` as they are meant for user to retrieve these metadata.
-If you wish to retrieve any of these metadata, say `name`, you can run the code, `forge test --ffi --fork-url  $FORK_URL --match-path test/ERC4626PostDeploymentTest.sol --match-test testFailName --json` and look at the value under the key "reason".
+> 3. You can ignore the results of `testFail_` where `_` can be either `Name`, `Symbol` or `Decimals` as they are meant for the user to retrieve these metadata.
+If you wish to retrieve any of these metadata, say `name`, you can run the tests via `forge test --ffi --fork-url  $FORK_URL --match-path test/ERC4626PostDeploymentTest.sol --match-test testFailName --json` and look at the value under the key "reason".

-If you are a developer and your token is not deployed yet, you can execute the tests directly on your source-code.
+If you are a developer and your token is not deployed yet, you can execute the tests directly on your source code.
 See the following section for more details.

-### How can I run the tests on my source-code?
+### How can I run the tests on my source code?

 Let's assume you have a custom ERC20 implementation in a file called `src/MyERC20.sol`.
-The next step is to create a corresponding test-file `test/MyERC20Test.t.sol`.
-Put the following contents in the file:
+To run our tests on your contarct, you should create a corresponding test file `test/MyERC20Test.t.sol` with the following content:
 ~~~Solidity
 // SPDX-License-Identifier: UNLICENSED
 pragma solidity >=0.6.2 <0.9.0;